A. E. Heath: Early life and education

+Studentship at Cambridge University in 1892 in memory of her brother, a student of Trinity College, who had committed suicide in 1877 at the age of 23.) in 1912, undertaking studies in the Philosophy of Science.
+He was recognised with the rank of Master of Arts (Note: Unusually, the 'Cambridge M.A.' does not denote the completion of further formal study and academic award but is given as a mark of seniority if successfully applied for 3 or 4 years after B.A. completion.) at Cambridge in 1917.

 First Trinity rowing team 1911 with A. E. Heath (cox).

+Rowing

 Later colleague Glanmor Williams recalls Heath as "an uncommonly short man".
-This would be the norm for rowing as a 'cox', as he is recorded as doing for Trinity during his student days (including at the Henley Royal Regatta).
-Indeed he is pictured doing so in the Illustrated Sporting and Dramatic News of 25 March 1911.
+This would be the norm for rowing as a 'cox', as he is recorded as doing for Trinity during his student days and beyond (including at the Henley Royal Regatta).
+Indeed, he is pictured doing so in the Illustrated Sporting and Dramatic News of 25 March 1911.
 He also wrote (at first pseudonymously) a column Tow-path Topics on the university rowing for the Cambridge Magazine.
+He is recorded as a member of the Leander Club in 1915.
+Some years later Heath remarked that his "only athletic distinction consisted in my not being athletic at all.
+I sat at the end of a long thin boat and said awful things to eight people who were being athletic like anything in front."